Walker Art Center

 More Info

-On Sunday from 1-5pm, Memorial Day-Labor Day, view exhibits about early railroad history.
+On Sundays from 1–5pm, Memorial Day through Labor Day, view exhibits about early railroad history.

-If you enjoy the history, also think about visiting one of our Historic Trains in Minnesota.
+If you enjoy the history, also think about visiting one of the Historic Trains in Minnesota.
 These cost extra but are a lot of fun!

 Como Zoo and Conservatory